mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

    ![The Technology Adoption Curve](./images/TheTechAdoptionCurveHighlighted.png)

-* Microsoft can be *first to market* with a defined category of blockchain distributed applications in the [Microsoft Store](https://www.microsoft.com/store).
+* In addition, Microsoft can be *first to market* with a defined category of blockchain distributed applications in the [Microsoft Store](https://www.microsoft.com/store).

 ### *The Best and Only Enterprise Blockchain Platform* developed entirely on .NET